emilioplatzer/connect-ensure-login/README.md

 *Based on [jaredhanson's connect-ensure-login](https://github.com/jaredhanson/connect-ensure-login)*

    * Add `baseUrl` parameter in a way that permits Nginx and Apache redirects
+   * Enance `setReturnTo` parameter.
+If a Regexp is passed the url is tested and only remember if it matchs with it.

 This middleware ensures that a user is logged in.
 If a request is received that is unauthenticated, the request will be redirected to a login page.
 The URL